rust-embedded/book/src/collections/index.md

 ### Worst Case Execution Time (WCET)

-If are building time sensitive applications or hard real time applications then you care, maybe a lot, about the worst case execution time of the different parts of your program.
+If you are building time sensitive applications or hard real time applications then you care, maybe a lot, about the worst case execution time of the different parts of your program.

 The `alloc` collections can reallocate so the WCET of operations that may grow